ml4ai/delphi/docs/grfn_spec.md

     <scope_path> ::= list of <string>
     ```

-	The \"top\" level of the file (i.e., not enclosed within another program block context) will be assigned the default scope name of \"\_TOP\".
+	The "top" level of the file (i.e., not enclosed within another program block context) will be assigned the default scope name of "\_TOP".
 All other scopes are either explicitly named (such as a named function), or are assigned a unique name by program analysis according to the rules of the type of scope (such as container, loop, conditional, etc), defined below.
-In such cases other than top, there is no need to include the \"\_TOP\" in the path -- it will be assumed that those named scopes are all within the default top-level scope.
+In such cases other than top, there is no need to include the "\_TOP" in the path -- it will be assumed that those named scopes are all within the default top-level scope.

 - `<namespace_path>`: Different languages have different conventions for defining namespaces, but in general they are either (1) explicitly defined within source code by namespace declarations (such as Fortran "modules" or C++ "namespace"s), or (2) implicitly defined by the project directory structure within which a file is located (as in Python).
 In the case of namespaces defined by project directory structure, two files in different locations in the project directory tree may have the same name.
 To distinguish these, program analysis will capture the path of the directory tree from the root to the file.
 The final name in the path, which is the name of the source file, will drop the file extension.
 For example, the namespace for file `baz.py` within the following directory tree